-Whenever you compare the canister filters to other types of filters, it is easy to see that they come with better flow rates.
+Whenever you compare the canister filters to other types of filters, it is easy to see that they have better flow rates.
 Some can even go up to 320 gallons per hour.
-This means that the whole filtration process for your aquarium should take less time.
-Whenever it takes less time, you get to save time and energy too.
-If you are going to get one, just make sure that you check out various models to understand their flow rates before settling on one.
+This means that the whole filtration process for your aquarium should take less time, which saves you time and energy.

 Flexible media selection

 The canister filters often come with many types of filtration media you can select from, but you need to know how such media works before making your purchase.

 Read a number of reviews on each type of media to see if it has always served to meet the owners’ expectations.
 You can also check on the amount of maintenance needed for the media before selecting it for your tanks.
 You do not want to end up with a filter you have to take for maintenance every few cycles.

 Setting up a canister is seen to be the easiest, compared to the process of setting up other types of filters.

 It is always important that you follow the instructions as given by the manufacturer, just to make sure the setup procedure is completed correctly.

 Cleaning canister filters is easy when you have the right manual and all the right tools.